 - Provide input to NASEMSO Board of Directors on highway safety concerns

 The HITS Committee meets the 2nd Wednesday of even-numbered months at 3 PM Eastern and also at the Annual Meeting.
-The remaining meetings for 2018 are October 10 and December 12.
+The remaining meeting for 2018 will be on December 12.

 The HITS Committee depends on partnering with many other organizations involved with highway safety.